ndrewtl/airspace-jekyll/_posts/2016-12-11-maps_tutorial.md

 ```r
 ggplot(brown_trout, mapping = aes(x = decimallongitude, y = decimallatitude)) + geom_point(alpha = 0.5)
 ```
-We can roughly see the outline of Scandinavia and maybe the Northern Mediterranean.
+We can roughly see the outline of Scandinavia and maybe the Northern Mediterranean if you squint.

 Again, to plot a preliminary map, first make a bounding box for the extent of the map, then download the map tiles using `ggmap`.
 We can set the map colour to greyscale with `color = "bw"`, so our shapefiles stand out.
 We can also set the map zoom with `zoom = 3`, with 3 being continent scale and 21 being individual buildings.
 This time we will make the bounding box manually: